SkyhawkAnalytics/Mobile-SDK-Handbook/README.md

 **Note for Android Developers: There currently does not exist a Navigation package in the Android SDK.
 Missions can be found in the GroundStation package instead.**

-### Range Extender

-The Range Extender is a wireless communication device that operates within the 2.4 GHz frequency band and is used for extending the effective range of communication between a mobile device (Smartphone) and the Phantom 2 series.

 ### Image Transmitter

 The Image Transmitter is a physical component found in the remote controllers of the Inspire 1 and Phantom 3 series, used to transmit high quality photo and video files.
 Older drone models require the purchase of a Light Bridge unit to achieve the same capabilities.